Terms and conditions

 All graduates who register for a Virtual Ceremony will have their names, course information and degree classification sent to First Sight Media, the company hosting the Virtual Ceremonies.

 The Virtual Ceremonies will use Zoom as a video conferencing platform, to allow you and your classmates to be sorted into breakout rooms for the ceremony.
 Your email address will be provided to First Sight Media, the company producing the ceremonies, to facilitate sorting you into the correct Zoom breakout room.
 All data provided to First Sight Media and Zoom for this purpose will be deleted as soon as the event is finished.

 A Qualtrics form will be used to gather registration information and feedback after the event.
 This information will be deleted from Qualtrics when it is no longer needed for administrating the Virtual Ceremonies.

 The Events Team will not discuss your student record or any details relating to your graduation with a third party, including parents.
 If you would like us to discuss your details with a third party you will need to complete a consent form (InfoHub login required).

-If the Virtual Ceremony cannot take place or is delayed or the ceremony time needs to change due to circumstances beyond the control of UWE Bristol, including (without limitation) fire, explosion, terrorist act (or threat of terrorist act), act of God, pandemic, national mourning (any member of the royal family), student registration exceeds our capacities or as a result of any industrial action or dispute involving UWE Bristol, or the company hosting the online event, UWE Bristol will not be liable for any losses direct or otherwise incurred by the graduands.
+If the Virtual Ceremony cannot take place or is delayed or the ceremony time needs to change due to circumstances beyond the control of UWE Bristol, including (without limitation) fire, explosion, terrorist act (or threat of terrorist act), act of God, pandemic, national mourning (any member of the royal family), graduate registration exceeds our capacities or as a result of any industrial action or dispute involving UWE Bristol, or the company hosting the online event, UWE Bristol will not be liable for any losses direct or otherwise incurred by the graduates.

 Please bear with us if there are any technical difficulties with the stream – professionals will be on hand if there are any problems but, as with anything technical, we could experience unforeseen issues.